Unosquare-CoE-JavaScript/arleth-vargas/Module 1.4/Introduction.md

 This is technique to reuse component logic in React.
 Before using hooks we can have a look to check HOCs.
 This function takes a component that can have a logic and return another component, this is going to have same functionality.
 So the new component will have the main functionality but also can add more animations for example.

+**Animation timeline**
+this is not only the track of the duration but also the timeline of the animation.